 3.9: Third-Party Data Misuse

-- Personal information cannot be deleted from a third party if found to be misused.
+- Personal information cannot be deleted from a third party.

 3.10: Third-Party Service Providers